Li Duozuo

-Li Duozuo (李多祚 (Lǐ Duōzuò)) (died August 7, 707), formally the Prince of Liaoyang (遼陽王), was an ethnically Mohe general of the Chinese Tang dynasty and Wu Zetian's Zhou dynasty.
-He is mostly known for his participation in the successful coup of 705 that overthrew Wu Zetian and returned her son Emperor Zhongzong to the throne, and the failed coup of 707 in which Emperor Zhongzong's son Li Chongjun tried to overthrow Emperor Zhongzong's wife Empress Wei.
+Li Duozuo (李多祚 (Lǐ Duōzuò); died August 7, 707), noble title Prince of Liaoyang Commandery (遼陽郡王), was an ethnic Mohe general of China's Tang and Wu Zhou dynasties.
+He is mostly known for his participation in the successful Shenlong Coup in 705 that overthrew Wu Zetian and returned her son Emperor Zhongzong to the throne, and the failed coup of 707 in which Emperor Zhongzong's son Li Chongjun attempted to have Emperor Zhongzong's wife Empress Wei killed.

 Background

 It is not known when Li Duozuo was born.
 His ancestors were said to be Mohe chieftains with the title "Yellow-headed Commandant" (黃頭都督, Huangtou Dudu).
 Long before Li Duozuo's time, his ancestors had submitted to Chinese rule, and the family history was not well preserved.
 He was said to be brave and strong, capable at archery, and for his military achievements he was made You Yingyang Da Jiangjun (右鷹揚大將軍), one of the generals commanding the imperial guards, at the recommendation of the general Pei Xingjian (裴行儉).
 In one of the campaigns against the Heishui Mohe, he induced the chieftains of the Heishui Mohe to feast with him and got them drunk before slaughtering them.